Hoachanas: German colonial period

 In 1902 Imperial Germany confirmed Hoachanas as the home area of the Red Nation and created a reserve of 50000 ha.
 When the Herero and Nama War broke out in which the Germans attacked the indigenous Herero and Nama in their colonial territory, Manasse ǃNoreseb and Hendrik Witbooi ceased their hostilities and fought together against the Schutztruppe ("protection force", the unit deployed to the German colony).
 Manasse, with only 100 armed men, took over the defense of the central eastern area of Aranos, Leonardville, Aminuis, and Hoachanas.

 The German Empire's Schutztruppe defeated both the Nama and the Herero during this war.
 Namas were displaced all over the country, and even deported to the German colonies of Togoland and Kamerun.
 The ethnical structures of the Nama people were destroyed, and Hoachanas lost its importance as community centre.
-All land and lifestock was confiscated by the Germans, and the Red Nation only got a new chief in 1922.
+All land and livestock were confiscated by the Germans, and the Red Nation only got a new chief in 1922.